|Help! I Can't Pay My Tax Bill|

 An installment agreement is a monthly payment plan with the IRS.
 It's the most widely used method for paying an IRS tax debt.
 The IRS will generally accept the payment of your tax liability in installments if your total tax liability (not counting interest, penalties, and other additions) is $10,000 or less, and if you meet a few other requirements.

 To enter into an installment agreement, contact the IRS by telephone, mail, or online, and explain that you're unable to pay your tax bill in full.
 The IRS will send you Form 9465, Installment Agreement Request, to fill out, and the fee is $225 ($107 for direct debit installment agreements).
 Now you can also enter into an online installment agreement.
 The fee for an online payment agreement is $149 ($31 for a direct debit online payment agreement).
 For any of these payment methods, you may qualify to pay a reduced fee of $43 (if lower than the regular fee) if your income is below a certain level.
+For installment agreements entered into after April 9, 2018, the IRS will waive or reimburse the user fees if your income is below a certain level and certain conditions are met.
 Your tax liability may generally be spread out over a period of 72 months, and payments can be automatically withdrawn from your bank account or made through payroll deduction.
 You'll generally be expected to pay the maximum installment amount that you can afford.
 Although you won't avoid interest and penalties with this payment method, you'll avoid more severe collection action.

 Propose an offer in compromise